Finding Balance: Embracing the Chaos with Love and Laughter

-One school morning my son came downstairs dressed like he was planning to sneak in a nap between math and gym class.
-Teeth brushed, hair combed, backpack ready—looking totally put together… except for the fact that he was still rocking his pyjama bottoms.
+One school morning, my son came downstairs dressed like he was planning to sneak in a nap between math and gym class.
+Teeth brushed, hair combed, backpack ready—he looked totally put together… except for the fact that he was still rocking his pyjama bottoms.
 And the school bus was already rumbling its way down the street.

 I repeated my instructions, but he froze again, fists clenched, eyes wide.